-Pacific Northwest Acupuncture & Herbal Clinic is a place that focuses on overall health & healing using Traditional Chinese Medicine (TCM).
+Pacific Northwest Acupuncture & Herbal Clinic LLC is a place that focuses on overall health & healing using Traditional Chinese Medicine (TCM).

 TCM is the ancient art of balancing your body’s innate healing energy (Qi) through the use of acupuncture, herbal therapy, bodywork, breath work, moxibustion, and exercise.